syncfusion-content/winui-docs/winui/DataGrid/Merge-Cells.md

 ## Merge cells in Master-Details View

-Master- details view allows you to merge the range of cells using the `QueryCoveredRange` event of [ViewDefinition.DataGrid](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.GridViewDefinition.html#Syncfusion_UI_Xaml_DataGrid_GridViewDefinition_DataGrid).
+Master-details view allows you to merge the range of cells using the `QueryCoveredRange` event of [ViewDefinition.DataGrid](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.GridViewDefinition.html#Syncfusion_UI_Xaml_DataGrid_GridViewDefinition_DataGrid).
 You can get the **DetailsViewDataGrid** which triggered the event from `GridQueryCoveredRangeEventArgs.OriginalSender` of the `QueryCoveredRange` event.

 {% tabs %}
 {% highlight xaml %}